 Companies can include relevant staff costs from connected entities in their PAYE and NIC liability calculation if the costs are attributable to the development work being undertaken.

 This feature will benefit small, loss-making groups of connected businesses.
-Where one companies employ the majority of the group’s staff.
+Where one company employs the majority of the group’s staff.

 The final feature is based on two tests.